kilpkonn/msc-thesis/main.typ

 2. Run series of tactics to build up the term
 3. Recheck the generated term

+Proof state contains the context of the problem (local and global bindings), the proof term, unsolved unification problems and the holes queue.
+The main parts of the state that change during the proof search are the holes queue and sometimes the unsolved unification problems.
+Holes queue changes as we try empty it by filling all the holes.
+Unsolved unification problems only changes if new information about unification comes available when instanciating terms in the proof search.
+For example we may have unification problem `Unify(f x, Int)` that cannot be solved without further without new information.
+Only when we provide some concrete `f` or `x` the problem can be solved further.

 Tactics in Idris2 operate on the sub-goal given by the hole at the head of the hole queue in the proof state.
 All tactics run relative to context which contains all the bindings in scope.
 They take a term (that is hole or guess binding) and produce new term that is of suitable type.
-Tactics are also allowed to have side effects that modify proof state (#todo("What is proof state")).
+Tactics are also allowed to have side effects that modify proof state.

 Next let's take a look at the primitive building blocks that are used by tactics to create and fill holes.